janscience/MicroConfig/README.md

 Configurator config;
 ```

-Add a menu with name "Settings" to the main menu.
-This menu gets two
+Next we add a menu with name "Settings" to the main menu.
+This menu
-paraemters, one a string type defining the path on the SD card where
+gets two parameters, one a string type defining a path on the SD
-to store recording files, and one floating point number defining the
+card where to store recording files, and one a floating point number
-duration of a recording.
-All parameters take as first arguments the
+defining the duration of a recording.
+All parameters take as first
-menu where they are added to, their name, and their value in the
+arguments the menu where they are added to, their name, and their
-respective type.
-Further arguments provide additional properties of
+value in the respective type.
+Further arguments provide additional
-the paraemters.
-In particular, numerical type take minimum and maximum
+properties of the parameters.
+In particular, numerical types take
-values, a format string, and a unit.
-The user may specify this
+minimum and maximum values, a format string, and a unit:
-parameter also in other time units, like "min" or "h".
-The entered
-value is then converted to "s".

 ```c
 Menu settings("Settings");                 // settings menu